 "To Defend and Protect Our Clients' Constitutional Rights, One Person at a Time"

-Thurston County Public Defense is currently recruiting for three (3) full-time Defense Attorney positions.
+Thurston County Public Defense is currently recruiting for one (1) Defense Attorney position.
 A Defense Attorney practices in either District Court, Juvenile Court, or Superior Court with moderate to minimum supervision and/or general direction from a higher-level defense attorney.
-Immediate placement for these positions will be in Superior Court (two (2) vacancies) for felony representation and in District Court (one (1) vacancy) for misdemeanor representation consistent with summary of duties outlined below.
+Immediate placement for this position will be in the District Court Unit for misdemeanor representation consistent with summary of duties outlined below.

-Depending upon qualifications, the successful applicant will be placed either at a Defense Attorney I, Defense Attorney II or Defense Attorney III level.
-The Defense Attorney III is distinguished from the Defense Attorney II and Defense Attorney I classification by years of experience and the ability to handle a full priority felony caseload and assists other attorneys in matters of trial strategy, tactics, and legal research and analysis.
+Depending upon qualifications, the successful applicant will be placed either at a Defense Attorney I or Defense Attorney II level.
+The Defense Attorney II is distinguished by years of experience and the responsibility to handle both adult and juvenile felony and misdemeanor caseloads.

 Other responsibilities may include, but are not limited to, the following: